satunheim/ConvCoTM_Inference_Accelerator/README.md

 Clause integer weights per class: 8 bits (two's-complement representation)

 The solution is for inference-only, and the model for the given ConvCoTM configuration is fully programmable.
-The design represents the main functionality of the ASIC reported in the paper <i>"An All-digital 65-nm Tsetlin Machine Image Classification Accelerator with 8.6 nJ per MNIST Frame at 60.3k Frames per Second" </i>.
+The design represents the main functionality of the application-specific integrated circuit (ASIC) reported in the paper <i>"An All-digital 65-nm Tsetlin Machine Image Classification Accelerator with 8.6 nJ per MNIST Frame at 60.3k Frames per Second" </i>.
 A preprint of the paper can be found at: https://arxiv.org/abs/2501.19347.

 The coding style applied for the VHDL designs is based on Appendix A in <i>Digital Design Using VHDL: A Systems Approach</i>, Dally William J. Harting R. Curtis Aamodt Tor M., Cambrige University Press, 2016.
 In particular, the principle that <i>"All state should be in explicitly declared registers"</i> has been carefully followed.